 IMPORTANT NOTE: On January 15, 2009, the U.S. Department of Health and Human Services (HHS) released a final rule that updated standards for electronic health care transactions.
 The rule adopts updated versions of the standards governing electronic transactions under the authority of the Health Insurance Portability and Accountability Act (HIPAA) of 1996.
 The updated electronic transaction standard is an implementation of ASC X12’s version 5010.
 View the HHS website for additional details.

 EDI Providers currently submitting 4010 claims will be required to complete three (3) successful tests under the new format prior to going live.
 New EDI Providers will be required to complete nine (9) successful tests prior to going live.
-The deadline for conversion to 5010 is June 30, 2012.
-After this date ODA will no longer process 4010 claims.

 EDI depends on an information technology infrastructure that includes data processing, data management and networking capabilities.
 The end result is that the capture of data into electronic form, the processing and retention of data, controlled access to it and efficient and reliable data transmission between remote sites requires little human intervention.
 A common connection point is needed for all participants, together with a set of electronic mailboxes (so that the organizations' computers are not interrupted by one another) and security and communications management features.